kdeldycke/awesome-iam/readme.md

 - Description of an [authz system that is built around labeled security and RBAC concepts](https://news.ycombinator.com/item?id=20136831).

+- [Authorization Academy](https://www.osohq.com/academy) - An in-depth, vendor-agnostic treatment of authorization that emphasizes mental models.
+This guide shows the reader how to think about their authorization needs in order to make good decisions about their authorization architecture and model.

 ### Open-source policy frameworks

 Collection of open-source projects if you're looking to roll your own policy implementation.